Encyclopedia of fire safety

 Step 2: Connecting the Components

-Pin 2: unbound (GSM will use this pin);
+Pin 2: unconnected (GSM will use this pin);

-Pin 3: unbound (GSM will use this pin);
+Pin 3: unconnected (GSM will use this pin);

-Pin 4: the last line using the keyboard (keyboard pin 4 - from 8);
+Pin 4: last line using the keyboard (keyboard pin 4 - from 8);

-Pin 6: second column using the keyboard (keyboard pin 6 - from 8);
+Pin 6: second column using the keyboard (keyboard pin 6 - with 8);

-Pin 7: the third column from the keyboard (finger 7 keyboards - from 8);
+Conclusion 7: third column from the keyboard (keyboard finger 7 - from 8);

-Pin 8: unbound (GSM will use this pin);
+Pin 8: unconnected (GSM will use this pin);

-Pin 9: unbound (GSM will use this pin);
+Pin 9: unconnected (GSM will use this pin);

-Conclusion 11: siren sound signal (goes to the input of the relay module);
+Conclusion 11: siren sound signal (supplied to the input of the relay module);

-As you can see, although the keyboard has 8 pins, only three are connected (one row and two columns, which allows two numbers to be read - 1 × 2 matrices), so I can make passwords using these three wires, and there is no need to use all contacts from the keyboard.
-This is because after the motion sensor detects a person walking in the room, the person will only have 5 seconds to turn off the alarm.
-After the alarm does not go off for a given moment, the GSM shield sends an SMS to you, or calls your phone number.
-The Arduino has been programmed to make a call and as soon as you answer the phone, it hangs up.
+As you can see, although the keyboard has 8 pins, only three are connected (one row and two columns, which allows two numbers to be read - 1×2 matrices), so I can make passwords using these three wires and there is no need to use all contacts from the keyboard.
+This is because once the motion sensor detects a person walking in the room, the person will only have 5 seconds to turn off the alarm.
+After the alarm is not turned off for the time being, the GSM shield sends an SMS to you, or calls your phone number.
+The Arduino has been programmed to call and as soon as you answer the phone it will hang up.

 Of course, it is possible to get false readings from the sensor, so there is an option to turn off the alarm by simply sending an SMS from your phone to the Arduino.
-Also, another option you can do is set up your shield to send you one message a day so you know it is working correctly.
+Also, another option you can do is to set the shield to send you one message a day so you know it's working properly.

 Step 3: Code